 Pacific Beach-Palisades Park

 Pacific Beach is one of the most crowded beaches in San Diego.
-I have presented you here with an option of getting away from the enormous crowds with your dog.
+I have presented you here with the option of getting away from the enormous crowds with your dog.
 As stated previously, you may walk your dog with a leash on the beach and adjacent parks but only before 9 am or after 6 pm, (4 pm in winter).

 Palisades Park is located in North Pacific Beach provides a small dirt trail that follows the bluffs south and will eventually connect you to the Pacific Beach Boardwalk.
 Here you may explore the coastline from up above as well as down by the shore.